H. H. Asquith: Prime minister at leisure

 Possessed of "a faculty for working quickly", Asquith had considerable time for leisure.
 Reading the classics, poetry and a vast range of English literature consumed much of his time.
 So did correspondence; intensely disliking the telephone, Asquith was a prolific letter writer.
 Travelling, often to country houses owned by members of Margot's family, was almost constant, Asquith being a devoted "weekender".
 He spent part of each summer in Scotland, with golf, constituency matters, and time at Balmoral as duty minister.
 He and Margot divided their time between Downing Street and The Wharf, a country house at Sutton Courtenay in Berkshire which they bought in 1912; their London mansion, 20 Cavendish Square, was let during his premiership.
 He was addicted to Contract bridge.

 Above all else, Asquith thrived on company and conversation.
 A clubbable man, he enjoyed "the companionship of clever and attractive women" even more.
 Throughout his life, Asquith had a circle of close female friends, which Margot termed his "harem".
-In 1912, one of these, Venetia Stanley became much closer.
+In 1912 one of these, Venetia Stanley, became much closer.
 Meeting first in 1909–1910, by 1912 she was Asquith's constant correspondent and companion.
 Between that point and 1915, he wrote her some 560 letters, at a rate of up to four a day.
 Although it remains uncertain whether or not they were lovers, she became of central importance to him.
 Asquith's thorough enjoyment of "comfort and luxury" during peacetime, and his unwillingness to adjust his behaviour during conflict, ultimately contributed to the impression of a man out of touch.
-Lady Tree's teasing question, asked at the height of the conflict, "Tell me, Mr Asquith, do you take an interest in the war?", conveyed a commonly held view.
+Helen Maud Holt's teasing question, asked at the height of the conflict, "Tell me, Mr Asquith, do you take an interest in the war?", conveyed a commonly held view.

 Asquith enjoyed alcohol and his drinking was the subject of considerable gossip.
 His relaxed attitude to drink disappointed the temperance element in the Liberal coalition and some authors have suggested it affected his decision-making, for example in his opposition to Lloyd George's wartime attacks on the liquor trade.
 The Conservative leader Bonar Law quipped "Asquith drunk can make a better speech than any of us sober".